JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

 With few exceptions, all JEDI repositories contain a :code:`test` directory that defines the tests associated with that repository.  oops itself is one exception because it orchestrates the operation of the code as a whole but there you will find archetypical test directories within the :code:`qg` and :code:`l95` model directories.

 Within each :code:`test` directory you will find a file called :code:`CMakeLists.txt`.
-This is where each test is added, one by one, to the suite of tests that is executed by **ctest**.
+This is where each test is added, one by one, to the suite of tests that is executed by CTest.
 As described in the `CMake documentation <https://cmake.org/documentation/>`_, this is ultimately achieved by repeated calls to the CMake :code:`add_test()` command.

 However, the :doc:`ecbuild package <../developer_tools/cmake>` offers a convenient interface to CMake's :code:`add_test()` command called :code:`ecbuild_add_test()`.
-Application tests are added by specifying :code:`TYPE SCRIPT` and :code:`COMMAND "compare.py"` to :code:`ecbuild_add_test()`.
 For further details on how to interpret this argument list see :doc:`Adding a New Unit Test <adding_a_test>`.

-Since it relies on the net result of an application, each Application test is typically associated with a single **ctest** executable.
-However, applications of type :code:`oops::Test` (see :ref:`next section <test-apps>`) will typically execute multiple unit tests for each executable, or in other words each item in the ctest suite.
-So, in this sense, the suite of unit tests is nested within each of the individual tests defined by **ctest**.
+Since it relies on the net result of an application, each Application test is typically associated with a single CTest executable.
+However, applications of type :code:`oops::Test` (see :ref:`next section <test-apps>`) will typically execute multiple unit tests for each executable, or in other words each item in the CTest suite.
+So, in this sense, the suite of unit tests is nested within each of the individual tests defined by CTest.
 And, it is this nested suite of unit tests. (see :ref:`below <init-test>`).

 .. _test-apps: